Itamichan/CG_photography/testing/testing.md

 * Serve images in next-gen formats - which will save 0.36s loading time
 * Efficiently encode images - which will save 0.16s loading time.

-Identified images are the ones which serve as cover images and which size was not reduced in order to ensure that they look good on big screens too.
+The identified, problematic images are the ones which serve as cover images and which sizes were not reduced in order to ensure that they look good on big screens.

 In order to improve the speed I used tinyjpg.com in order to apply compression on my hero images.
 After the reload of the page most of the images looked good except one (couple-carousel.jpg).
 This image was restored to its initial size.